ojanh/pretest-xendit/README.md

 ## About

 This App is build for server REST API for this project by using Node with MVC Pattern. <br />
-It use knexjs for getting data from database and postgres for DB.
+It use knexjs for getting data from database and postgres for DB. for DB I used in localhost (My computer) for now because of not have a server hosting for DB. <br />
+Here's ER Diagram for it's DB: <https://i.imgur.com/LuD8ArS.jpg>

 ## Directory